thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 What this law says is that if we compose two functions together, then `fmap` the
-resulting function, we should get a function which behaves the same as when we
+resulting function, we should get a function that behaves the same as when we
 `fmap` each function individually, then compose the two results.
 Let's prove
 again that this law holds for `Maybe` by walking through an example with
 `actuallyFive` and `notReallyFive`.